 What is Mobile First Web Design?

-A website built mobile first, is designed to display properly on mobile, but it also provides the best user experience on all devices.
-Mobile first web design is where the site is built for smartphone sized dimensions first, then designed for the larger tablet and laptop/desktop dimensions.
-This design takes into account that most site visitors will be viewing the website on mobile devices.
-So the designer starts there instead of starting with the desktop dimensions.
+A website that is built mobile first, is designed to display properly on mobile, but also provides the best user experience on all devices.
+Mobile first web design is where the website is built for smartphone sized dimensions first, then designed for the larger tablet and laptop/desktop dimensions.
+This design takes into account that most website visitors will be viewing the website on mobile devices.
+So the designer starts with consideration to mobile instead of starting with the desktop dimensions.
 Again, changes to image sizes, adjustments in font sizes and other elements to the site are done by the developer to ensure that the site looks great across all platform sizes.